connoringold-bao/frontend-guidelines/Handover.md

       	}
       }

-  If we took the route of not choosing to use CSS Grid then the 100 line flex example still needs to be written.
-But we can achieve a lot more power and can iterate over designs a lot quicker with the smaller more terse grid code.
-The mindset on "support" grid should be that you can get grid support with only a little bit more code than you initially would have written so why would you not?
+  Importantly, if we took the route of not choosing to use CSS Grid then the 100 line flex example still needs to be written.
+But we can achieve a lot more power and can iterate over designs a lot quicker with smaller, more terse grid code.
+The mindset on "support" grid should be that you can get grid support with only a little more code than you initially would have written - so there's almost no motivation not to.

   ## Benefits of Grid